ledimestari/homeassistant-storj-integration/README.md

 ## Features

-This integration only reads data and does not not provide any switches.
+This integration only reads data and does not not provide any actionable switches.

 Provided sensors: